8 Black-Owned Beauty Brands You’ll Be Obsessed With

 4. Beauty Bakerie

 In 2011, Cashmere Nicole was a single mother juggling motherhood, a nine-to-five job, all while battling breast cancer.
 As a way to cope with her health, Nicole started a side business called Beauty Bakerie.
 Inspired by her love of cakes and candy, the cruelty-free cosmetic brand features everyday beauty staples with a sweet twist.
-One product that quickly reached cult status was the HD Flour Setting Powder, a fine powder packaged in a adorable flour bag to resemble the baking essential.
+One product that quickly reached cult status was the HD Flour Setting Powder, a fine powder packaged in an adorable flour bag to resemble the baking essential.
 Designed to lock in foundation and concealer, this vegan product provide and even, flawless finish to the skin.
-The HD Flour Setting Powder is available in four shades: translucent, yellow, pink, brown.
+The HD Flour Setting Powder is available in seven shades: translucent, caramel, chestnut, white, yellow, pink, brown.
 If you’re looking to correct redness and neutralize dark under eye circles, we recommend opting for the yellow-toned powder.

 Shop It!
 Beauty Bakerie HD Flour Setting Powder, $24